hxyanthony/Flexible_Array_DNN/README.md

 # Testing

-Download the testing dataset and well-trained model dictionaries, then use the codes in the [testing](https://github.com/PickleJerry/Flexible_Array_DNN/tree/main/testing) folder to test different models and show the results.
+Download the `testing dataset` and `well-trained model dictionaries`, then use the codes in the [testing](https://github.com/PickleJerry/Flexible_Array_DNN/tree/main/testing) folder to test different models and show their results.

 # Dataset